#445 - Colin, Carras and A Big Frozen Bag of Mince

 every time I think about eating eggs, I feel sick now.

 Whereas everything else I ate, I run through in my mind and I want it.
+Yeah.

 The problem is with the post.

-I had eggs this this morning, actually.
+I had eggs this morning, actually.
+Yeah, probably

-Just add some eggs.
+just add some eggs.
+Yeah, commentary.

 The problem with the post-squits post-mortem is that you'll never know.

-You're not sending samples to a lab.
+You'll never know, but you can't.
+You're just adding samples to a lab.

 Well, the only thing I ate that no one else ate,

-there was a big bowl of ceviche, which I ate, so it could have been that, but then everyone else had some of that apart from Lou.
+there was a big bowl of ceviche which I ate, so it could have been that, but then everyone else had some of that apart from Lou.

 The eggs, only me and Luke had, and Luke had minor squits, and I had a 48-hour magic.